katherineyuneman/phase-1-project-weathercloset/README.md

 Weather Closet is a web application that tracks your clothing and provides you with a weather update and simple suggestions on what to wear based on your closet.

 ## How to Use
-- Add items to your closet by clicking 'Add to Closet' to add a clothing item but submitted a pre-determined URL.
+- Start by adding items to your closet by clicking 'Add to Closet' to add a clothing item using a pre-determined URL for the image.
-- Once you have your closet set, submit your zip code
+- Once you have all of your closet set and items added, submit your zip code
 - You will get today's weather details for your city
   - Maximum temperature for today
   - Specific details about the weather